 I pulled out my lovely orange carrot, specially pre-selected the night before as the best of the bunch and suitable for showing off to the rest of Canada.
 I placed it neatly on my disinfected lime green recycled enviro-plastic chopping board and, at Mark’s cue, started to chop.

 But something suddenly seemed to be very wrong with my hand-eye coordination.
-Although I was trying desperately to smoooooothly slice those carrot circles like those celebrity chefs do on TV, my Henckels knife just would not cooperate.
+Although I was trying desperately to smoooooothly slice those carrot coins like those celebrity chefs do on TV, my Henckels knife just would not cooperate.
 I wasn’t used to chopping with such a sharp knife!
 I hacked and whacked and attacked that carrot while it just lay there fighting me with all of its might.
 I felt a bit like a special needs cook wielding a pole axe.

 Meanwhile, the CBC camera kept rolling.
-When he couldn’t stand watching me lurch through the chopping attempts any longer, Mark directed me to walk towards the soup pot nearby, and then to slide the ugly lumps of carrot into the broth, by now bubbling away on the stove.
+When he couldn’t stand watching me lurch through the chopping attempts any longer, Mark directed me to walk towards the soup pot nearby, and then to very slowly slide the ugly lumps of carrot into the broth, by now bubbling away on the stove.
 I carefully followed his instructions.

 “What else do you have?”
 Mark asked me.